RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 This function can be applied to  any arbitrary node CURIE, but it will not yield meaningful results if the query subject doesn't belong to the category 'chemicalentity/chemicalmixture/smallmodule' or the query object doesn't belong to the category 'gene/protein".'

-**Notes:
+**Notes:**

-* the 'subject_curie' and 'object_curie' are not allowed to be sepcified in the same time, that is, if you give a curie to either one, the other should be omitted.
+    **- the 'subject_curie' and 'object_curie' are not allowed to be sepcified in the same time, that is, if you give a curie to either one, the other should be omitted.
 However, when a query graph (i.e., the object `query_graph`) exists, the parameters 'subject_curie' and 'object_curie' become invalid.
 Instead, use 'subject_qnode_id' or 'object_qnode_id' to specify the query gene or chemical of interest.
-* The `infer` and `expand` modules are not suggested to be used together in a query.
-If a query need to mix both `infer` and `expand` modules, they should be applied to the same query edge with the same `qedge_id` (e.g, `e00`).
+    - The `infer` and `expand` modules are not suggested to be used together in a query.
+If a query need to mix both `infer` and `expand` modules, they should be applied to the same query edge with the same `qedge_id` (e.g, `e00`).**

-**.

 #### parameters: